HazelnutParadise/insyra/Docs/DataList.md

 * **Normalize:** Normalizes the DataList elements to a specified range (default: 0 to 1).
 * **Standardize:** Standardizes the DataList elements by subtracting the mean and dividing by the standard deviation.
 * **FillNaNWithMean:** Replaces all NaN (Not a Number) elements with the mean value of the DataList.
-* **MovingAverage:** Calculates the moving average of the DataList elements using a specified window size.
-Returns a new DataList with the moving average values.
 * **ClearOutliers:** Removes values from the DataList that are outside the specified number of standard deviations.
 This method modifies the original DataList and returns it.

 **Data Analysis:**